Shriinivas/blenderbezierutils/README.md

 - Select the downloaded file
 - Check the 'Bezier Utilities' option in the add-ons dialog

 After installation, a new 'Bezier Utilities' tab is displayed in object mode on 'Active Tool and Workspace settings' tab on the properties panel.
-There will also appear two new buttons - Flexi Draw Bezier and Flexi Edit Bezier - on the toolshelf.
+There will also appear two new buttons - <b>Flexi Draw Bezier</b> and <b>Flexi Edit Bezier</b> - in Object Mode and a <b>Flexi Grease Bezier</b> button in Draw Mode on the toolshelf.

 # Overview
 The tools are arranged in a collapsible Panel, grouped according to the functionality type.